-The software comprising the Module is provided as a MS Install Shield package.
-The installation procedure includes several stages performed by a crypto-officer:
+The software comprising the Module is provided as an installation package in format of MacOS X. The installation procedure includes several stages performed by a crypto-officer:

-- 1. On initial stage the crypto-officer goes through general steps like choosing installation volume and folder, confirming end user agreements, etc. Once the package is installed the computer may reboot to activate SecureDoc kernel drivers. - 2.
-On the next stage the crypto-officer works with the administrative console or installation wizard doing the following: - a.
-Generates cryptographic keys and configures password policy - b.
+- 1. On initial stage the crypto-officer goes through general steps like choosing installation volume and folder, confirming end user agreements, etc. Once the package is installed the computer may reboot to activate SecureDoc kernel driver. - 2.
+On the next stage the operator works with the installation wizard that does the following: - a.
+Generates cryptographic keys - b.
 Creates a key file for authentication in crypto-officer role. - c.
-Creates key files for authentication in user role. - d.
-Installs the Boot Logon component for pre-boot authentication (optional). - e.
-Encrypts the hard disk (optional). - f.
-Prepares Data Recovery Media (optional).
+Installs the Boot Logon component for pre-boot authentication. - d.
+Encrypts the hard disk (optional). - e.
+Prepares Data Recovery Media (optional). - f.
+Creates key files for authentication in user role.

-The installation procedure is described in details in the "SecureDoc Standalone Version 5.3 User Manual" document available for download from the vendor's website for the registered customers.
+The installation procedure is described in details in the "SecureDoc for Mac Standalone Version 5.3 User Manual" available for download from the vendor's website for the registered customers.